Old man breaks into house. Ruins lives.

 As you may know, Brackenwood is a 2D animated series created in vector animation software.
 I started making early Brackenwood in Flash (Adobe Animate) and now in Toon Boom Harmony.
 Like most cartoon-style 2D, characters are generally outlines filled with colour.
 The result is often called ‘cel-shaded’ effect.
 I’ve been super excited about the prospect of dynamic ►►

 If you’re a member of the FX course or an otherwise regular castle visitor, you may have noticed some things have changed in the past few days.
-My Dashkin collaborator, Kirk Sexton (aka ambientenergy) has taken some time aside from the game to help me move the site.
-As anyone knows, when you roll ►►
+An ex-colleague has kindly taken some time aside from his work to help me move the site.
+As anyone knows, when you roll a huge old castle to a ►►

 The Brackenwood Patreon continues to grow and real progress is being made on the Last of the Dashkin sequel.
 Here are two of the physical rewards I’ve been working on for the Brackenwood patrons.
 The video below is a short time lapse of the card ink process.
 I’m using metal Hunt nibs and black Parker Quink.